sourjam/hashtagMarquee/README.md

 # hashtagMarquee

 ## TODO

+### Features

+1. Save hashtag playlists
+2. User can remove a hashtag marquee

+### UX Improvements

 1. Make twitter links clickable
 2. Buttonize other hashtags for easy add
-3. User can remove hashtag marquee
-4. Add hashtag label at top of marquee
+3. Add hashtag label at top of marquee
+4. Slightly random font and background color for each hashtag marquee